 [Imhoof, Num.
 Zeit., 1884, pp. 246-60.]

 In the early part of the fourth century Dionysius of Syracuse began to turn his attention to the western coasts of Illyricum and the islands in the Adriatic sea.
 He assisted the Parians in colonizing the two islands of Issa and Pharos, B.C.
 385 (Holm, Gesch.
 Sic., ii.
 134).
 About the same time the island of Corcyra Nigra, so called from its dark pine forests, appears to have received a Greek colony.
-The money of a town named Heracleia, perhaps situate in the island of Pharos, in which the coins which bear its name are found, belongs also to this category (Brunšmid, p.
+The money of a town named Heracleia, perhaps situate in the island of Pharos, in which the coins which bear its name are found, belongs also to this category (Brunmid, p.
 54).
 The coins of the whole of this group are chiefly of the fourth and second centuries B.C.
 There are apparently few of the third.

-Rude head of Apollo. ΚΟΡΚΥΡΑΙΩΝ Ear of corn [Num.
-Zeit., 1884, Pl.
-IV.
-20].
+Rude head of Apollo. | ΚΟΡΚΥΡΑΙΩΝ Ear of corn [Num.

+Head of Herakles in lion-skin.
 [B. M. C., Thes., Pl.
 XIV.
-8.]
+8.] |

 ΗΡΑΚΛ, ΗΡΑΚ or ΗΡΑ Bow and club.